 - If a child is a weak swimmer, ensure they wear an approved lifejacket or PFD around pools or large bodies of water.
 Small children should always wear a lifejacket or PFD when playing near a body of water.

-- Install a 4-sided fence (minimum 4 ft tall) with a self-closing, self-latching gate to surround outdoor pools, including above ground pools.
+- Install a 4-sided fence (minimum 4 ft tall) with a self-closing, self-latching gate surrounding an outdoor pool, including above-ground pools.
 Pools should not be accessible directly from the house.
 Pool fencing can prevent 7 out of 10 drownings among children.

 Prevention tips during recreation: